-Historically, we have focused on three markets: the consumer markets for entertainment and mobile video; Smart Glasses products for enterprise; and rugged mobile displays for defense markets.
-We introduced our first HMD products over 22 years ago and we have offered numerous product models and versions with ever advancing features and capabilities that have served the three markets.
+Historically, we have focused on three markets: the consumer markets for entertainment and mobile video; Smart Glasses products for enterprise; and night-vision display electronics and rugged mobile displays for defense markets.
+We introduced our first HMD products over 23 years ago and we have offered numerous product models and versions with ever advancing features and capabilities that have served the three markets.
 In June 2012, we sold the assets that produced products and provided services to military organizations and defense organizations, but effective October 2018, we renegotiated the exclusivity agreement with the company we sold our defense division to and, as a result, we have resumed marketing and sale initiatives directly into the defense and homeland security markets.
+All market restrictions in the defense space for the Company will expire in June 2022.